gabrielpetersson/gabrielpetersson/README.md

 -   At the same time I built & owned the video-call product troubleshooter at [Mavenoid](https://techcrunch.com/2022/08/30/mavenoid-which-automates-technical-support-and-onboarding-for-hardware-companies-raises-30m/), basically zoom but w features such as live painting through webrtc

 *19-20yrs old:*
--   Recruited to become interim CTO of Curb Food, which was the largest cloud kitchen in Sweden at the time w/ 80 employees
+-   Recruited to become interim <ins>CTO of Curb Food</ins>, which was the largest cloud kitchen in Sweden at the time w/ 80 employees
 -   Built a team of 7 engineers from scratch
 -   Launched a full kitchen management system into production in all kitchens
 -   Built a Doordash-style customer app